palak077/map2/README.md

-# created to learn some extra things about mapd and locations
+# created to learn some extra things about map and locations